Gianna Kneepkens: Sophomore season

 During her sophomore campaign, Kneepkens continued to see success, starting in every game and scoring an average of 15.3 points per game.
 She helped lead her team to a second consecutive NCAA Women's Basketball Tournament appearance.
 The Utes advanced to the Sweet 16 where Kneepkens scored a team-high 20 points in a loss to eventual NCAA champion LSU on March 24, 2023.
 She was again named to the All-Pac-12 team and was named a WBCA Coaches' Honorable Mention All-American.

 Redshirt year

 Just prior to her third season, she was named a Pac-12 Preseason All-Conference selection.
-She started in 8 games before suffering a season-ending foot injury.
+She started in 8 games before suffering a season-ending foot injury during a game against BYU.
 She averaged 17.8 points per game, shooting a career-high 63.3% from the field and 54.0% from the 3-point line.
 She also reached 1,000 career points in just 62 games.
 She was granted a redshirt season by the NCAA for her injury.